Facts About International Placement

 Mercy Volunteers serve in Georgetown, the capital of Guyana, South America.
 Guyana is an English-speaking country in South America; therefore, volunteers are only required to speak English.
 Volunteers serve for one year in an International placement with an opportunity to renew for a second year.

-Mercy Volunteer Corps has 3 sites in Guyana.
-International volunteers can choose to serve at 1 or 2 of the sites.
+Mercy Volunteer Corps has three sites in Guyana.
+International volunteers can choose to serve at one or two of the sites.
 It is helpful for the applicants to have an openness to serving where the need is greatest.
 Placement at a particular site is based on the skills and interests of the volunteer and the needs of the site.

-Volunteers begin with a collaborative cross-cultural orientation in late July prior to the Mercy Volunteer Corps Orientation on August 4th.
+Volunteers begin with a collaborative cross-cultural orientation in late July prior to the Mercy Volunteer Corps Orientation in August.

 Applications are accepted on a rolling basis.